Scavenger Hunt for Kids – Benefits and Ideas

 3. Builds Problem Solving Skills

 One of the most beneficial ways of teaching a child something is through hands-on learning.
-Practical learning is always the best way to teach children things in a way that ensures it remains in their memories for much longer.
+Practical learning is always the best way to teach children things in a way that ensures they remain in their memories for much longer.

 5. Educational

-Help your child to identify colours, shapes, textures and even get them to count by getting them to find a pair of woollen socks.
-Here you have a chance to teach your child what a “pair” of things are if they do not already know.
+Help your child to identify colors, shapes, and textures and even get them to count by getting them to find a pair of woollen socks.
+Here, you have a chance to teach your child what a “pair” of things is if they do not already know.

 Though the two games are often similar, they have some major differences.
 A Treasure hunt usually consists of a series of clues, one leading to the next until eventually, they find their “treasure” which is something that is of more value than the items used for scavenger hunts.